 WHEN WE SAY, “fall garden clean-up,” just how clean do we mean?
 A slightly tongue-in-cheek campaign called “The Pledge to Be a Lazy Gardener,” from the Habitat Network, asks us to think about that in a whole different way than what you might find in the how-to section of ornamental-horticulture books.

 Updated backstory: The Habitat Network collaboration between Cornell Lab of Ornithology and The Nature Conservancy, provided a suite of tools that helped you map, and then manage, your own home landscape ecologically, to be a better habitat style gardener.
-The information in the maps you create in this citizen-science project helps researchers learn about wildlife interactions in residential landscapes, and more.
+The information in the maps created in this citizen-science project helped researchers learn about wildlife interactions in residential landscapes, and more.
 In January 2019, the mapping project was suspended due to lack of ongoing grant money, hopefully temporarily.

 I asked Dr. Rhiannon Crain, The Habitat Network project manager, to talk about rethinking fall clean-up from an ecological point of view, and I’ve got some tips of my own as well.
 Read along as you listen to the Oct.
 23, 2017 edition of my public-radio show and podcast using the player below.
 You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 an ecological fall cleanup, with dr. rhiannon crain